 The course is intellectually demanding, but not theory heavy.
 It is ideal if you have experience as a practising artist, or work as a designer or in media, and have a need to devote time and energy to your work in a real art school community and atmosphere.
 Learning will be dynamic and interactive, and cohorts will be encouraged to share and collaborate with one another.

 We are a specialist arts institution, so there are many contacts within the University to ensure that you’ll communicate and collaborate with fellow creative people.

 Specially selected staff, with postgraduate expertise in their particular fields, will be on hand to give MA in Creative Practice students individual advice and insight.
 Staff will encourage you to forge links within industry or practice communities, leading to the development of original work which has relevance to a specific market or audience.
 Tutors are involved in practice-led research which will continue to enrich the MA course.
 Tutors are passionate, engaged and will help you get the best out of your practice.

-You will have access to the industry standard facilities in the College.
+You will have access to the industry standard facilities in the University.
 We provide workshops for specialist disciplines, areas in which to take part in group critiques and well-supported networks of computers.
 Our library offers you access to over 35,000 books and subscriptions to over 155 national and international magazines, as well as a vast range of multimedia resources.
-The College’s ongoing commitment to maintaining up-to-date industry-standard resources means you’ll have the opportunity to produce high quality work, meeting the demands of modern practice in art, craft and design.
+The University’s ongoing commitment to maintaining up-to-date industry-standard resources means you’ll have the opportunity to produce high quality work, meeting the demands of modern practice in art, craft and design.